CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/CAMMonitoringAWSNativeSetupKB.md

 }}}

 ### Introduction
-To supplement our [Managed OS Anywhere](https://www.ctl.io/cloud-application-manager/managed-services-anywhere/) offering in AWS we have released functionality to monitoring a customers servers via CloudWatch to augment our existing OS level monitoring capabilities as an optional feature.
+To supplement our [Managed OS Anywhere](https://www.ctl.io/cloud-application-manager/managed-services-anywhere/) offering we offer functionality to monitor native AWS Services via CloudWatch to augment our existing OS level monitoring capabilities as an optional feature.

 ### Overview
-The below process details the steps to manual configure your AWS account for CenturyLink's AWS Native Monitoring functionality.
+The below process details the steps to configure your AWS account for CenturyLink's AWS Native Monitoring functionality.

 #### Create CenturyLink Cloud Monitoring IAM Role
 * Navigate to IAM 'Roles'